arnecls/vault-plugin-tailscale/README.md

 #### lifetime

 By default the lifetime of a generated key is `90d`.
 You can set a shorter liftime if needed.
-Durations can be set using the standard golang duration notation, or in seconds when setting a plain number.
+Durations can be set using the standard [golang duration notation](https://pkg.go.dev/maze.io/x/duration#ParseDuration).

 ```bash
 vault read tailscale/key lifetime='24h'